Sunday, May 28, 2023

-Comforting Self-Help Books For People Who Absolutely Don’t Like Self-Help Books
+Self-Help Books For People Who Hate Self-Help Books

-Preparing for (yet another) winter of discontent, here’s a selection of soothing mental-health focussed reads that you won’t have to hide on your bookshelf.
+A selection of soothing, uplifting and non-cringeworthy mental-health focussed self-help books that you won’t have to hide on your bookshelf.

-But a couple of years ago, as we headed into Autumn 2020, I read a series of books that I can only describe as: Women Talking About Sad And Important Things In A Gentle Way.
+A couple of years ago, as we headed into another gloomy Autumn, I read a series of self-help books that I can only describe as: Women Talking About Sad And Important Things In A Gentle Way.
 (This follows on from my preferred television genre: Nice People Doing Nice Things.)
 And they were like a warm comforting blanket for the soul.

 If you’ve had a shock, or an illness, and you’d like to hibernate for a while, please.